 o.
 Perform no less than two comprehensive self-assessments to include an in-depth review of the meal counting and claiming and cash management procedures employed by each school or site under its jurisdiction for the National School Lunch Program (NSLP) and the School Breakfast Program (SBP); conduct the on-site review of each school prior to November 1 and April 1 of each school year.
 SFAs are required to establish internal controls which ensure the accuracy of meal counts prior to the submission of the monthly Claim for Reimbursement.
 The internal controls must include a self-assessment of the readily observable general areas of review identified under 7 CFR 201.18(h) and the meal counting and claiming system employed by each school (as defined in 7 CFR Part 210.2) approved to participate in the NSLP and at 50% of the schools approved to participate in the SBP within the jurisdiction of the SFA.
 While the annual requirement is to complete 50% of the schools approved to participate in the SBP in the SFA's jurisdiction, each school approved to participate in the SBP must be reviewed at least once every two years.
 If the self-assessment discloses problems with a school's meal counting or claiming procedures, or in a readily observable general area, the school food authority shall: ensure that the school implements corrective action; and, within 45 calendar days of the review, conducts a follow-up assessment to determine that the corrective action resolved the problems.
-Each self-assessment shall ensure that the school's claim is based on the counting system authorized by the State Agency under §210.7(c) of this part and that the counting system, as implemented, yields the actual number of reimbursable free, reduced price and paid lunches, respectively, served for each day of operation;
+Each self-assessment shall ensure that the school's claim is based on the counting system authorized by the State Agency under §210.7(c) of this part and that the counting system, as implemented, yields the actual number of reimbursable free, reduced price and paid lunches, respectively, served for each day of operation.

 p.
-Establish and enforce rules that prevent the sale of foods and beverages in competition with the School Nutrition Program; assure all revenues for food and beverages sold to students from 12:01 AM through the time the school cafeteria ceases meal service for the day accrue to the nonprofit School Nutrition Program; agree that violations of the Competitive Foods Regulations will result in repayment of funds to the SFA's nonprofit School Nutrition Program from the operating account of the school found to be in violation of the regulations; agrees to select one (1) of five (5) options available for implementation of the Final Rule entitled Nutrition Standards for All Foods Sold in School as Required by the Healthy, Hunger-Free Kids Act of 2010 and agrees to comply with the nutrition standards as prescribed in the final rule for all foods and beverages sold to students from the time of day the cafeteria ceases meal service until thirty (30) minutes after the dismissal bell rings; agrees to inform school officials, principals, teachers, and others who conduct fund-raising activities using food and beverages sales to students of the requirements for food and beverages sales that are consistent with the LEA's option (or combination of options if approved by the SA); agrees to enforce the LEA's approved option should violations occur at any time during the instructional day at any location on the school campus;
+Establish and enforce rules that prevent the sale of foods and beverages in competition with the School Nutrition Program; assure all revenues for food and beverages sold to students from 12:01 AM through the time the school cafeteria ceases meal service for the day accrue to the nonprofit School Nutrition Program; agrees to select one (1) of five (5) options available for implementation of the Final Rule entitled Nutrition Standards for All Foods Sold in School as Required by the Healthy, Hunger-Free Kids Act of 2010 and agrees to comply with the nutrition standards as prescribed in the final rule for all foods and beverages sold to students from the time of day the cafeteria ceases meal service until thirty (30) minutes after the dismissal bell rings; agrees to inform school officials, principals, teachers, and others who conduct fund-raising activities using food and beverages sales to students of the requirements for food and beverages sales that are consistent with the LEA's option (or combination of options if approved by the SA); agrees to enforce the LEA's approved option should violations occur at any time during the instructional day at any location on the school campus.